NesManrique/aiotestkingscrapper/README.md

 - [x] Show error messages for exam codes not listed in aiotestking.
 - [x] Make output go to file instead of stdout.
 Also add parameter to specify file path and name.
 - [x] Add an option so it can output a .rtf file instead of a .txt so we can include images in questions as well.
-- [ ] Support scrapping and parsing images in questions.
+- [x] Support scrapping and parsing images in questions.
 - [ ] Change the script so it is not case sensitive in the exam search.
-- [ ] Make the script interactive and design a menu to list the exam codes and names of the tests for a specific vendor, e.g. Oracle, Cisco, etc (kind of like is organized in the home page of aiotestking).
 - [ ] Make the script python 2 compatible or turn it to binary with pyinstaller or cx_freeze.

 =======